iArunava/A-Neural-Algorithm-for-Artistic-Style/README.md

 # Neural Algorithm of Artistic Style

-This is a TensorFlow implementation of the paper [A Neural Algorithm of Artistic Style Transfer](http://arxiv.org/abs/1508.06576)
+This is a TensorFlow implementation of the paper [A Neural Algorithm of Artistic Style Transfer](http://arxiv.org/abs/1508.06576) by Gatys et al. (2015)